Resolution of The Linear-Bounded Automata Question: Diagonalization against Deterministic Space-Bounded Turing Machines

-Suppose now $L_d$ were accepted by some DTM $M_j$ of space complexity $S(n)$.
-By Lemma \ref{lemma1} we may assume that $M_j$ is a single-tape Turing machine.
-Let $M_j$ have $s$ states and $t$ tape symbols.
-Since $\widehat{M_j}$ \footnote{ $\widehat{M_j}$ denotes the set of binary strings which encodes DTM $M_j$.
-We know that by stringing together the quintuples of $M_j$, and we may prefix $1$'s at will to find larger and larger integers representing the same set of quintuples of the same DTM $M_j$, thus there are infinitely binary strings of sufficiently long which represents $M_j$.} appears infinitely often in the enumeration, and
+Suppose now $L_d$ were accepted by some deterministic $S(n)$ space-bounded Turing machine $M_j$.
+By Lemma \ref{lemma1}, we may assume that $M_j$ is a single-tape Turing machine.
+Let $M_j$ have $s$ states and $t$ tape symbols; we can find a string $w$ of length $n$ representing $M_j$ such that